SSoelvsten/adiar/FUTURE_WORK.md

 like the rest.

 The features are sorted based on the difficulty deriving their design and their implementation.
-The first three already include a description and good ideas of how to approach the implementation.
+The first few already include a description and good ideas of how to approach the implementation.

 ### Projection